hughrun/pocketsnack/README.md

 ### tl;dr

-1. copy settings-example.py to settings.py
+1. copy `settings-example.py` to `settings.py`
 2. create Pocket app and paste consumer key into settings.py
-3. run `bash install.sh` and select '1' at the prompt
+3. run `bash install.sh` and follow the prompts

 ### Dependencies
-You will need Python 3.x installed and it should be called by `python3`.
-These instructions assume you are using a Unix-like (Linux, BSD, MacOS) operating system.
+You will need Python 3.x installed and it must be called by `python3`, rather than `python`.
+These instructions, and the install script, assume you are using a Unix-like (Linux, BSD, MacOS) operating system.
+Microsoft Windows is not currently supported.

 The following Python modules need to be installed: